For once, it is not a human guest causing trouble for short-term rental hosts.

 Individual-sized bottles (1-2 oz.) are your best bet.
 Knowing that the hand sanitizers are new and not shared will bring peace-of-mind to your guests.
 There’s also an opportunity to customize sanitizer with your brand.
 We recommend Beach House Logos, our favorite hospitality-specific promotional product supplier or you can hit up your local big box shop for larger economy sized bottles.

 OK, there’s no proof that “shoe condoms” help to stop the spread of COVID-19.
-But anything that helps to keep your property sparkling clean (and minimizing your cleaner’s time at your STR) can’t be bad.
+And while they are not cleaning supplies, anything that helps to keep your property sparkling clean (and minimizing your cleaner’s time at your STR) can’t be bad.

 In truth, I have been wanting these for a while… ever since I installed light-colored carpet at my rental.
 I tried a cute little sign that reads “Leave Your Shoes and Worries at the Door” and that worked.
 But shoe covers give your guests another option.
 A few pairs of these babies would be especially great in ski or hiking destinations—or, really, any place where guests come and go with complicated footwear.